What to Know About Tuition & Fees

 In the 2016 - 2017 school year, full time students at Antioch University - Los Angeles were billed $20,670, prior to corrections for financial need.
 Of that number, the expense of tuition came to $20,370.
 The remaining $300 represents additional fees.

 In contrast to public colleges, Antioch University - Los Angeles does not provide a tuition discount to residents of the state.

-Antioch University - Los Angeles fees and tuition is the sum charged to undergraduates for one academic year, not including room and board.
+Tuition and fees cover the costs of attendance for one academic year, but don't cover room and board, which will be an added bill you will incur if you live on campus.
 Yet, many students will end up spending under full tuition after collecting financial aid as well as other rate reductions.